VirtusLab/git-machete/blogs/git-machete-1/blog.md

 As the cherry on top, let's now assume that you need to merge the `change-table` branch to `develop` as soon as possible and you can't wait for `adjust-reads-prec` and `block-cancel-order` to get merged first.
 Unfortunately, the two mentioned upstream branches introduced some nice helpers that you later used in `change-table`.
-To make the process as painless as possible, let's modify the definition file with `git machete edit`:
+To make the process as painless as possible, let's modify the branch layout file with `git machete edit`:

 ```
 develop